 The Challenge seeks to create a vibrant network of institutions and their staff who are working towards implementing cost-saving sustainability projects on campus.
-The Sustainable Endowments Institute and our partners and participating institutions, through The Challenge, are developing resources to support efficiency at colleges, universities, and other nonprofit institutions.
+Through The Challenge, the Sustainable Endowments Institute and our partners and participating institutions are developing resources to support efficiency at colleges, universities, and other nonprofit institutions.

 Two Page Summary